 - 1. ACTIVITY: TIP Maintenance.
 Maintain the current 2022-2026 TIP through communications with project sponsors, timely processing of requested administrative modifications, and any other necessary changes; process quarterly TIP amendments (Jan, Apr, Jul, Oct) and special TIP amendments (as needed). - 2.
 ACTIVITY: Programming.
 Complete the process to determine funding priorities for suballocated federal funds and provide ongoing staff support to MARC's programming committees.
-Evaluate and prioritize projects according to procedures approved by various MARC committees (Oct). - 3.
+Evaluate and prioritize projects according to procedures approved by various MARC committees (Mar). - 3.
 ACTIVITY: Programming Debrief.
-Review and recommend modifications to MARC's programming process and evaluation methodologies and begin implementation in preparation for the next programming round in 2024 (Dec).

-- 4. ACTIVITY: FAST Act Performance Measurement.
+Review and recommend modifications to MARC's programming process and evaluation methodologies and begin implementation in preparation for the next programming round in 2024 (Dec). - 4.
+ACTIVITY: Performance Measurement.
 Work with MARC's planning partners to address the requirements that the TIP make progress toward achieving established performance targets as required per 23 CFR 450.326(c) and 23 CFR 450.326 (d). (ongoing). - 5.
 ACTIVITY: TIP Database Transition.
 Continue the transition of the data in the TIP database to a new database structure to better provide for integration with the metropolitan transportation plan and geographic information systems; provide an updated user interface and potential new tools for external users (Dec). - 6.
+PRODUCT: 2024-2028 Transportation Improvement Program.
+Develop the 2024-2028 TIP in accordance with federal regulations (Oct). - 7.
 PRODUCT: Project Tracking.
 Prepare Annual Listing of Obligated Projects per 23 CFR 450.332 (Dec).

-2022 Budget for Programming
+2023 Budget for Programming

-4.1 Transportation Improvement Program \$195,000 Total \$195,000
+4.1 Transportation Improvement Program \$240,000 Total \$240,000

-For additional budget information please reference Appendix C - Schedules 1 & 2
+For additional budget information please reference Appendix D - Schedules 1 & 2